mebusy/notes/dev_notes/Compiler3_LexicalAnalysis.md

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/Compiler_F3.34.png)

-The start state A ofthe equivalent DFA is ε-closure(O), or A = {O, 1, 2, 4, 7}.
+The start state A of the equivalent DFA is ε-closure(0), or A = {0, 1, 2, 4, 7}.
 Note that a path can have zero edges, so state 0 is reachable from itself by an ε-labeled path.

 The input alphabet is {a, b}.
 Thus, our first step is to mark A and compute Dtran[A, a] = ε-closure( move(A, a)) and Dtran[A, b] = ε-closure(move(A, b)).